cs100/template-labx-valgrind/README.md

 ==14973== For counts of detected and suppressed errors, rerun with: -v ==14973== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
 ```
 It is important to note here that Valgrind will let your program copy around junk data as much as it likes.
 Memcheck will observe and keep track of the data, but doesn't complain.
-It doesn't complain until the use of uninitialised data might affect your program's externally-visible behaviour.
+It doesn't complain until the use of uninitialized data might affect your program's externally-visible behaviour.
 Experiment with the following program to see how the generated reports look:
 ```
 #include <iostream>
 using namespace std;